macsux/SignalR.RXHubs/Readme.md

 3. Generate a new TYPE that is based on this interface, but for properties that return IObservable change signature to void and introduce extra parameter at position 0 of type guid Guid.
 Ex.
 Observable<string> MyMethod(string hello)  --> void MyMethod(Guid observableId, string hello)
 4. Create an instance of this class via dynamic proxy, handled by interceptor
+5. Register these new "real hubs" with IoC / SignalR hubs resolver